 Note: Project documents are unlocked as soon as you close the project or save it into a different Project File or Project Folder.
 The shared Project Folder must be connected to close the project and release all locks.

 To see changes from other team members, click Project and select Refresh Project, or press CtrlR.
-To refresh projects opened from a folder automatically on app startup, enable the Edit > Preferences > Refresh project folders on startup option.
+To refresh projects opened from a folder automatically on app startup, enable the Edit > Preferences > Refresh project on startup and open option.